Last Updated on

 Importance of Vitamin B5 in Pregnancy

-A series of B vitamins, known as vitamin B complex like vitamin B6, B9, B12 are important aspects of nutrition during pregnancy.
+A series of B vitamins, known as vitamin B complex like Vitamin B6, B9, B12 are important aspects of nutrition during pregnancy.
 They help in rebuilding organs, tissues, and muscles.
-Quality prenatal vitamins assure you the following benefits:
+Quality prenatal vitamins assure you of the following benefits:

 Pantothenic Acid Deficiency

 As pantothenic acid is found in almost all foods, it is extremely rare to hear about its deficiency.
 It can, however, happen in combination with other B vitamins deficiency.
 Some symptoms of the deficiency include depression, fatigue, stomach pain, insomnia, burning feet, vomiting, etc. The deficiency of the supplement is known to cause increased sensitivity to insulin.